 Did you make this recipe?
 I would love for you to rate this recipe and hear what you think in the comments below!
 Share your creation on Instagram and tag @flouringkitchen.
 Follow me on Pinterest to save and for more recipe ideas.

-Blackberry Muffins Buttermilk
+The Best Blackberry Muffins

 - ¼ cup brown sugar packed